-The County's Investment Committee, along with our CIBC investment manager, determined that a proposed rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2020.
-Even though the portfolio did not perform as well as in prior years due to the impacts of the Covid-19 pandemic, the County's investment manager is confident that 4.0% is a realistic average return to maturity (currently projects to 2025).
-Using the 4.0% earnings figure results in total interest earnings of approximately \$3.4 million being allocated to the Hydro Legacy Reserve Fund for 2020 (\$2.4 million in realized income, and \$1.0 million in accrued income).
+The County's Investment Committee, along with our CIBC Investment Manager, determined that a proposed rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2024.
+The County's Investment Manager is confident that 4.0% is a realistic average return to maturity (currently projects to 2029).
+Using the 4.0% earnings figure results in total interest earnings of approximately \$3.9 million being allocated to the Hydro Legacy Reserve Fund for 2024 (\$4.2 million in realized income, less approximately \$300,000 in accrued income being returned).
 The Investment Income Stabilization Reserve will be used to balance the accrual, as outlined in the Hydro Legacy Fund Policy.
-The unaudited balance at the end of 2020 is approximately \$86.6 million, of which \$80.6 million is principal protected/Litigation allowance, and the remaining \$6 million is uncommitted interest earning (the 2020 Draft Hydro Legacy Fund Statement is included in Attachment 2).